r0bert-t/personal-voice-rag/README.md

 ```
 3. Build a runnable sequence using a **create_stuff_documents_chain** function.
 This fucntion "stuffs" a list of retrieved documents into a single prompt context window, formats them, and sends them to a large language model.
 4. Combine a retriever and a document combination chain using a **create_retrieval_chain** function
-5. Execute a Retrieval-Augmented Generation (RAG) pipeline to the Large Language Model (LLM) and stream response in real-time
+5. Execute a RAG pipeline to the Large Language Model (LLM) and stream response in real-time to user

 ### Sample data flow (voice user query)
 1. Agent records user voice query and converts it to text using ElevenLabs SST API